jlaws/JLPermissions/README.md

 To run the example project; clone the repo, and run `pod install`, then open JLPermissionsExample.xcworkspace.

 The method for asking for each type of permission (other than push notifications) is virtually identical.
-Here is the the API:
+Here is the the API (in the header file these methods are commented):

 ```objective-c